 Operating agreements are a statutory requirement in five states: Maine, Missouri, California, Delaware, and New York.
 That said, it’s highly recommended to create one no matter what state you’re in.
 If you don’t create an operating agreement, your LLC is governed by the default statutes in your state.
 Drafting your own lets you set the terms for how your LLC operates.

-By default, LLCs are taxed like sole proprietors (for single-member LLCs) or partnerships (for multi-member LLCs).That means you’ll pay taxes as an individual on your business income (see partnerships definition).
+By default, LLCs are taxed like sole proprietors (for single-member LLCs) or partnerships (for multi-member LLCs).That means you’ll pay taxes as an individual on your business income (see business partnership definition).
 Typically, this approach repeats on both the state and federal levels.
 That said, some states also charge a business franchise tax or another tax that applies to LLCs.
 For more information please see: What is a Sole Proprietorship?

 You can also elect to be taxed as a What is a C corporation? or S corporation (please see our What is an S Corp? page) (if you meet the IRS criteria).
 But we recommend consulting with a business attorney or accountant to see if it would benefit your LLC.
 Learn more about franchise tax definition.